 I’m a science writer and a physicist.
 I care deeply not only about physics, but about how it’s understood by those outside of the field.

-I have a B.S. degree in physics from the University of Illinois, with minors in French and math.
+I have a B.S. degree in physics from the University of Illinois at Urbana-Champaign, with minors in French and math.
 I also studied abroad in France for five weeks.

 I attended graduate school at the University of Washington in the beautiful city of Seattle.
 I obtained an M.S. degree in physics and pursued a PhD for several years, but eventually decided to leave to devote my time to science writing.

-I’ve written for Live Science, Physics, Symmetry, and WIRED.
+I’ve written for Live Science, Physics, Symmetry, Inside Science, and WIRED.
 I was placed at WIRED as an AAAS Mass Media Fellow in 2019.

 My PhD research involved simulating molecules that wiggle in very weird ways; these unorthodox wiggles make it difficult to see them using our usual methods.
 The molecule I focused on was CH5+.

 When I’m not writing, I like to ride horses and go backpacking with my husband, a fellow physicist.
 We are also both avid Trekkies (see below).